-You can store a wide variety of data within realms stored on your device, and if you enable Atlas Device Sync, updates to that data are available across multiple client devices.
+You can store a wide variety of data within realms stored on your device, and if you enable Device Sync, updates to that data are available across multiple client devices.
 Data models are classes defined in your code and in realm schemas.

 Building C# classes to represent the data you store in realm ensures data consistency when serializing/deserializing and makes working with the data simpler.

 To learn how to query for data in local realms, see Query Engine.

 To learn about the results returned from realm queries, see Collections.

 Mobile application development can be complicated by threading.
 To learn how to work with App Services across threads in your application, see Threading.

 The .NET SDK also connects your Realm client application with your App's backend services, including Functions, Services, HTTPS Endpoints, Device Sync, and built-in third-party authentication.

 To learn how to connect to an App Services app to call Functions, query data in an instance of Atlas, and synchronize data in realms, see Call a Function.